 THE ELPAC CONSISTS OF TWO SEPARATE ASSESSMENTS

-English Language Development (ELD) is a specific method of teaching in English to build vocabulary, comprehension, and fluency in the English language.
+English Language Development (ELD) is a specific method of teaching English to build vocabulary, comprehension, and fluency in the English language.
 Classroom teachers work with groups of students who have limited English language proficiency as appropriate to each child’s level of proficiency.